 Will students be required to quarantine as part of move-in?

-Per the travel advisory from the Ohio Department of Health, students coming from areas identified by the State of Ohio as hot spots (positivity rate of 15% or greater) will be required to quarantine in an individual space with a single bathroom, provided by the College, until their tests are returned within 36-48 hours.
+Per the travel advisory from the Ohio Department of Health, students coming from areas identified by the State of Ohio as hot spots (positivity rate of 15% or greater) will be required to quarantine in an individual space with a single bathroom, provided by the College, until their tests are returned within 48-72 hours.
 The College will appoint a supportive contact-person to assist students who need to quarantine, and food and other necessities will be provided during this time.
 Students will be able to move into their residence halls once a negative test result is received, or moved to isolation if they test positive.
-These students will be tested a second time five to seven days after move-in.
-(NOTE: They will not need to quarantine for this second test.)

 What happens if a student tests positive during move-in?
 Will they need to isolate?